CarlFlo/bord/README.md

 go get github.com/CarlFlo/bord
 ```

-The main functionality is working, but i'm always working to improve the package and fix bugs.
+The main functionality is working, but i'm always working to improve and fix bugs within the package.

 ## Usage